128technology/docs/docs/intro_upgrading.md

 For routers that have no access to the internet, at `router > system > software-update > repository > offline-mode` to `true`.
 This overrides the `source-type` leaf.

-The `import iso` command can be used to import packages contained within a 128T ISO onto a local yum repository, thereby allowing that 128T to be upgraded without contacting to 128 Technology servers.
+The `import iso` command can be used to import packages contained within a 128T ISO onto a local yum repository, thereby allowing that 128T to be upgraded without contacting to 128 Technology servers. (_If using offline-mode for routers to access the software from the conductors, both conductors in an HA setup will need the iso imported before performing the upgrade_).

 [import iso](cli_reference.md#import-iso) command allows user to specify the exact `filepath` to the ISO or specify `hunt` which will look everywhere on disk for a file that matches the pattern `128T*.iso` except for the following directories `/boot`, `/dev`, `/proc`, and `/sys` .